 – sleeping pad + 30ºF sleeping bag

-Tuition includes everything except students’ transportation, personal gear and trail food.
+Tuition includes van service from/to Sheldon Field and everything else except students’ personal gear and trail food.

 Day 1: Students will be dropped off at 4 pm at the Barnes Field Campground.
 Then we’ll tubeless-tube a bit of the Peabody River, get a big fire going, enjoy a bbq (carne and vegan) and by 9 fall asleep.

 Day 2: At dawn we’ll wake up and walk the Peabody River watershed up into the windy heights on the saddle between the mountains of Adams and Madison.
 There, we’ll rest, feast and sleep at the AMC Madison Hut.

 Day 3: After a big breakfast we’ll walk the exposed alpine ridges from the top of Mount Adams to the top of Mount Washington, and spend the night at AMC’s Lake in the Clouds.